 We drew on inspiration from classic, spicy Tex-Mex flavors to create a slew of dishes with our own unique spin to warm you up without weighing you down.
 From chili mac and cheese to spiced-up hot chocolate, this is the spread to whip up next time you're stuck indoors on a cold weekend.

 These recipes will warm you up after playing in the snow, and can be enjoyed inside your pillow fort or when you're cozied up on blankets for an indoor picnic.

 Spice Up Your Meal Every Step of the Way

 The easiest way to give your menu a Tex-Mex twist is right inside your spice cabinet.
+We started with some of the classics, and included a few twists of our own.
 A medley of chili powder, cumin, and smoked paprika bring slow-cooker chili mac to the table with little to no effort.
 A spoonful of ground cinnamon and a pinch of cayenne will kick your everyday hot chocolate up a notch.
 Along with the caramel undertones from condensed milk, cinnamon really perks up a warm pot of arroz con leche for dessert.

 And to start the meal off, plain yogurt is transformed into a savory dip with a squeeze of lime juice and a dash of warm and toasty cumin.

 Make It in the Morning and Munch All Day